slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 ```
 {:data-add-copy-button='true'}

-Create a new custom resource (CR) with the gathered IP pool information.
-For example:
+Create a new custom resource (CR) with the gathered IP pool information:

 ```shell
 cat <<EOF > /tmp/metallb-ipaddrpool.yml